randy3k/AutoWrap/README.md

 #### Break characters

-It is an regular expression to define a set of characters for which a break would occur before them.
-(Backslash has to be double escaped.)
+It is an regular expression of a set of characters.
+Upon typing, AutoWrap searches for a match and a line would break at (right before) a matched location.
+Note that Backslash has to be double escaped.

     {
         # it is the default